-Achievement in the Scottish Languages Employability Award is rewarded by a certificate sent to the school and by showcasing the successful project on the SCILT website and social media channels.
-The school and its partners will be presented with this certificate, which they can keep and display permanently.
-However, all levels of the Award are time-limited in terms of their validation.
+Achievement in the Scottish Languages Employability Award - Local is rewarded by a certificate sent to the schools involved and by showcasing the successful project on the SCILT website and social media channels.
+The schools and their partners will be presented with this certificate.

-A Bronze, Silver or Gold Award remains valid for two full academic years after the academic year in which it is awarded.
-During the time period described above, the school and its partners will be entitled to display the relevant Scottish Employability Languages Award and its logo in their correspondence and other relevant places (e.g. in e-mail footers, school handbooks or social media bios).
+The Award itself remains valid for two full academic years after the academic year in which it is awarded.
+During the time period described above, the school and its partners will be entitled to display the relevant Scottish Employability Languages Award - Local and its logo in their correspondence and other relevant places (e.g. in e-mail footers, school handbooks or social media bios).

-At the end of this period, a further submission showing evidence of continued school-business partnership in promoting languages is required in order to continue to hold the award.
+At the end of this period, a further submission showing evidence of continued school group-business partnership in promoting languages is required in order to continue to hold the award.